petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-monitor-pool-events.md

 ## Set up alerts for specific events

-To ensure you are notified of critical events, you can set up alerts in Azure Monitor based on the events in the `SVMPoolRequestLog` and `SVMPoolExecutionLog` tables.
+To ensure you're notified of critical events, you can set up alerts in Azure Monitor based on the events in the `SVMPoolRequestLog` and `SVMPoolExecutionLog` tables.

 ### Create an alert for failed standby pool actions